Red Hen Publications

 • • • •

 And then in Year 5 suddenly someone else was showing a marked interest in him as well.
-At first sight, effectively.
+Effectively at first sight.
 And, when one stops to think about it; very pretty little Padma Patil had quite happily agreed to go with him to the Ball.
-Clearly there must be something rather significant about our friend Ron Weasley which is just not working its way through the Harry filter.

 And, heaven help us, but Luna Lovegood just isn’t the sort of character that Hermione could muster up a lot of respect for.
 Nor is she the kind of person that Hermione can readily compete with in any meaningful manner.
 Luna spent the whole of Book 5 sitting on the sidelines watching the show, but if she had decided that she really wanted him, there is a very good chance that she would have got him.
-Luna has a lot more confidence in herself than Hermione does.
-And she has no compunction about asking for what she wants for fear of looking ridiculous.

 And, by that time, I wouldn’t have been particularly astonished if Hermione’s years of torch-bearing (at least 2, possibly as many as 5) hadn’t suddenly gone very sour on her and she just let Luna have him!